Culture of Yemen: Qat

 Qat, also known as Khat (Catha edulis), is a widely cultivated plant in Yemen and is generally used for chewing.
 When khat juice is swallowed it produces an amphetamine-like effect.
 Yemenis wear traditional costumes and chew the narcotic khat-plant in the afternoons.
 Chewing khat is also part of the Yemeni business culture to promote decision-making, but it does not expect foreigners to participate.

 Sports

 Football is the most popular sport in Yemen.
 The Yemeni national football team competes in the FIFA and AFC leagues.
 The country also hosts many football clubs.
 They compete in the national and international leagues.

 Yemen's mountains provide many opportunities for outdoor sports, such as biking, rock climbing, trekking, hiking, skiing, mountain jumping, and other more challenging sports, including mountain climbing.
-Mountain climbing and hiking tours to the Sarawat Mountains and the Jabal an Nabi Shu'ayb, including the 5,000 m peaks in the region, are seasonally organized by local and international alpine agencies.
+Mountain climbing and hiking tours to the Sarawat Mountains and the Jabal An-Nabi Shu'ayb, including the 5,000 m peaks in the region, are seasonally organized by local and international alpine agencies.

 The coastal areas of Yemen and Socotra island also provide many opportunities for water sports, such as surfing, bodyboarding, sailing, swimming, and scuba diving.
 Socotra island is home to some of the best surfing destinations in the world.

 Education

+Yemen is ranked 150 out of 177 in the 2006 Human Development Index and 121 out of 140 countries in the Gender Development Index (2006).
+Yemen is still struggling to provide the requisite infrastructure.
+School facilities and educational materials are of poor quality, classrooms are too few in number, and the teaching faculty is inadequate, which is why education is very poor in Yemen.